Skip to main content

 A specialized activity for students who are members of NEST, we offer a hands-on introduction to digital radio, satellite communication and radio astronomy.
 Using Software Defined Radio (SDR), you'll explore the RF spectrum, and capture real signals from aircraft, satellites, and the galaxy.
 We'll start with the fundamentals, but go on to explore the deeper relationships between these topics.

-This program is limited to 10 students.
+These workshops are limited to 10 students.
 Students will be expected to work with others in teams.

-2025-26 SESSIONS
+2026-27 SESSIONS

 Radio Astronomy & Satellites